 You will make lifelong friends

-It’s perfectly acceptable to keep yourself to yourself on a cruise, but often, cruise ships kindle the most surprising and enduring friendships among co-passengers.
-Who knows, you might meet your new BFF in the casino, or find a pen pal at dinner.
+Cruises are known to kindle the most surprising and enduring friendships among co-passengers.
+Who knows?
+You might meet your new BFF in the casino or find a pen pal at dinner.

 You’ll hardly spend any time in your cabin

-For 24 hours of every day on board, a cruise ship is abuzz with activity.
+You may think that sleeping and reading will be the order of the trip, but during the days you’re not in port, your ship will be abuzz with activity.
 From morning gym visits to late night DJs, there’s always something going on to tempt you out of your cabin!

-There’s only so much that can be seen of a city like Rome or Istanbul in eight hours, so plan your excursion about what you want to see, don’t feel pressured to participate in planned tours.
+Once you go into port, you’ll only have a little time to enjoy your surroundings, so make it count.
+There’s only so much that can be seen in a city like Rome or Istanbul in eight hours, so plan what to do beforehand and don’t feel pressured to participate in planned tours.

-The pool, deck and buffet can swiftly become swamped by like-minded passengers.
-Seek out the quiet spaces; invest in a spa pass, locate the library or retreat to your cabin every so often.
+A ship’s decks and buffets can swiftly become swamped by like-minded passengers.
+Seek out quiet spaces where you can find them.
+Invest in a spa pass, locate the library, or retreat to your cabin when you need some alone time.

-With costly cell phone roaming, and by-the-moment internet charges, be prepared to disconnect for a while.
-When you do need to update your loved ones on your trip, opt for email; it’s rapid, concise, and can be composed in your own time so you don’t forget a single detail.
+With costly cell phone roaming and by-the-minute internet charges, be prepared to disconnect for a while.
+When you do need to update your loved ones, opt for email over a call—it’s quick, concise, and can be composed in your own time so you don’t forget a single detail.

 You’ll have an incredible experience

-So many first time cruisers are swept of their feet by the convenience, service and adventure inherent in the culture of taking off on a voyage on a cruise ship.
-You may be approaching your first cruise with trepidation, but it’s a safe bet if you are you can only expect to be pleasantly surprised.
+So many first time cruisers are swept off their feet by the convenience, service, and adventure inherent in a seafaring voyage.
+If you’re approaching your first cruise with trepidation, you’ll be pleasantly surprised by the experience.

-For more ideas on Crusing, please read the following:
+For more ideas on what to bring on your cruise, please read the following: